Emotional intelligence determines how well you do at work. Do you have the traits that define it?

 - They’re self-aware.
 They know what they’re good at and what they still have to learn— weaknesses don’t hold them back.
 They know what environments are optimal for their work style.

 - They’re empathetic.
 The hallmark of EI, being able to relate to others, makes them essential in the workplace.
 With an innate ability to understand what co-workers or clients are going through, they can get through difficult times drama free.

 - They’re not perfectionists.
 While extremely motivated, people with EI know that perfection is impossible.
 They roll with the punches and learn from mistakes.

 - They’re balanced.
 Their self-awareness means that they naturally know the importance of and how to maintain a healthy professional-personal balance in their lives.
 They eat well, get plenty of sleep, and have interests outside work.

 - They’re curious.
 An inborn sense of wonder and curiosity makes them delightful to be around.
 They don’t judge; they explore the possibilities.
 They ask questions and are open to new solutions.

 - They’re gracious.
 People with high EI know every day brings something to be thankful for—and they don’t see the world as “glass half-empty” as a lot of people do.
 They feel good about their lives and don’t let critics or toxic people affect that.

 Emotionally intelligent people know how to make work, and the world, a better place.
 Are you one of them?

 Are you emotionally intelligent?
 I’d like to think that I am.
 I don’t have all the characteristics of an emotionally intelligent person, especially when it comes to not being a perfectionist, but being a highly sensitive person, I have many of them.
-Do you utilize your emotional intelligence?
+How do you measure up?
+Are there areas that you think you can work on?
 I’m interested in any thoughts or comments that you have.